wavemotion-dave/GimliDS/README.md

   * The dwarf icon on the title screen was submitted online by 'anonymous' to an artwork site.
 If this is yours and you would like to be credited, please contact me.
   * Christian Bauer - Original Frodo author - without whom none of this exists!
   * Troy Davis(GPF) http://gpf.dcemu.co.uk - FrodoDS initial porter and others who have contributed over the years.
-  * Wintermute and the contributes for devkitpro and libnds.
+  * Wintermute and the contributors for devkitpro and libnds.
   * djleviticus for his time and efforts in helping shake out some bugs during the beta testing.

 ## Why GimliDS?